This color activity for with movement scream, play with me!

 When early learners have the chance to learn through play, their guard is down, and they are more willing to take risks.

-You guys!
 Learning through movement and play is the magic we need!

 Kids need the chance to play risk-free and expand on prior knowledge.